BalazsArva/learning-ai/README.md

 }
 ```

 When everything is set up and ready, start the API then the data generator for inserting mock data.
-The API is accessible by using the [Scalara UI](http://localhost:5011/scalar/).
+The API is accessible by using the [Scalar UI](http://localhost:5011/scalar/).